-“That’s because Pennsylvania lawmakers passed legislation that makes DUI penalties more severe,” says our car accident attorney Philadelphia at Dan Doyle Law Group.
+“That’s because Pennsylvania lawmakers passed legislation that makes DUI penalties more severe,” says our car accident lawyer in Philadelphia,PA at Dan Doyle Law Group.
 The law, which intends to prevent DUI accidents caused by individuals who have a history of drunk driving, took effect just before Christmas, on December 23, 2018.

 Despite this, victims of DUI accidents may still feel as though they are alone and hopeless in their legal battle to recover damages.
 That’s not only because the criminal justice system in Pennsylvania is often impotent when it comes to protecting victims of drunk driving crashes.

 “However, do not lose hope if you failed to get justice, because you may still be able to pursue compensation through the civil justice system,” advises our Philadelphia car accident attorney.

 Since Dec.
 23, 2018, multiple convictions for operating a vehicle under the influence of alcohol is now a felony in Pennsylvania.
 That’s because a new law increased penalties for repeat DUI offenders.